nasuni-labs/nasuni-mcp-desktop/README.md

 - If `MAX_READ_FILE_SIZE` is set to 1024KB then the original file can not be read.
 Error will be returned.
 - If `MAX_READ_FILE_SIZE` is set to 4096KB then the original file can be read.
 Then the server will create the thumbnail and compare the thumbnail size to `MAX_RETURN_FILE_SIZE`.
 If the thumbnail size is less than `MAX_RETURN_FILE_SIZE`, the thumbnail will be returned.
 If the thumbnail size is greater than `MAX_RETURN_FILE_SIZE`, an error will be returned.

+---

-## Supported tools
+## Supported Tools

-The following tools are available in this server:
+The following tools are available in this Solution:

 1. **folder_contents(path: str = "") -> FolderContents**
 	- **Arguments:** `path` (str, optional)